Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 An ignition interlock violation can jeopardize your restricted license and future driving privileges.
 D.G.
 Moore Law Firm is here to help.
 Our team of skilled attorneys can advise you on the potential consequences of the violation and explore options to minimize the impact.

 Don’t risk losing your driving privileges due to a misunderstanding of your rights.
 Contact D.G.
-Moore Law Firm today for a free consultation.
-You can go online or call us at (269) 257-2127.
+Moore Law Firm today for a free no-obligation consultation.
+Call us at (269) 808-8007.
 We’ll happily answer your questions and guide you through the process.

 Related Content: When is a DUI a felony in Michigan?